 Students must be available for both the fieldwork and the laboratory classes in the Fall term.
 Participation in fieldwork is a required part of the course.
 This course is typically offered every other year.

-The fieldwork components of ANT306H5F will be completed primarily during two weekends:
+The fieldwork components of ANT306H5F will be completed primarily during two weeks:

-The rest of the course will be held during the fall term on Tuesdays from 2-4pm (time and location will be posted at once the timetable is available).
+The rest of the course will be held during the fall term (day, time and location will be posted on the Timetable Builder).

 The course instructor will contact you via email with the details of the fieldwork including dress code and other requirements.

-- June 10, 2020 update: Tools and personal protective equipment (PPE) will be provided.
+- Tools and personal protective equipment (PPE) will be provided.

 - Students are only charged Fall Registration for the course; there are no summer tuition charges.

-- Due to the closure of campus buildings because of COVID-19, the Department of Anthropology will cover the cost of the non-refundable ancillary fee of $35.00 CAD for all students who enroll in UTM Anthropology field school courses in 2020.
-To be clear, students do not have to pay this ancillary fee if they take a UTM field school course in 2020.
+- The non-refundable ancillary fee of $35.00 CAD for all students who enroll in UTM Anthropology field school courses in 2022 may apply.
 The ancillary fee covers the cost of minor field school supplies.
 All excavation equipment will be supplied.

 There is some personal equipment that you will need in order to participate (more details on these items will be provided to students enrolled in the course):